dolfin-adjoint/pyadjoint/docs/source/documentation/custom_functions.rst

 ---------------

-The class :py:class:`NormaliseBlock(Block)` is a subclass of :py:class:`Block <pyadjoint.block.Block>` from the pyadjoint module.
+The class :py:class:`NormaliseBlock(Block)` is a subclass of :py:class:`Block <pyadjoint.Block>` from the pyadjoint module.
 In addition to writing a constructor we have to override the methods :py:meth:`evaluate_adj` and :py:meth:`recompute`, we will also add a :py:meth:`__str__` method.
 In our example the constructor may look like this